marcelodiiorio/advance-scenarios/policies/saml-relying-party/readme.md

 ## 1. Setup the certificates
 To build a trust between your relying party application and Azure AD B2C, you need to provide valid X509 certificates (with the private key).

-One certificate with the private key (.pfx file) you store only on your web application.
-Your relying party application digitally signs the SAML sign-In request using that certificate you provide.
-Another certificate with the private key (.pfx file) you store only on Azure AD B2C policy keys.
-Azure AD B2C digitally signs (or also encrypt) the SAML response using that certificate you provide.
-This article describes how to manage the Azure AD B2C certificate.
+1. Certificate with private key stored on the Web App.
+This is used to sign the SAML Request sent to Azure AD B2C.

+2. Certificate with private key provided to Azure AD B2C.
+This is used to sign and/or encrypt the SAML Response that Azure AD B2C provides back to the SAML Relying Party.

 ### 2.1 Preparing self-signed certificate
-If you don’t have a cert already, you can create a self-sing cert [using makecert](http://www.virtues.it/2015/08/howto-create-selfsigned-certificates-with-makecert/)
+If you don’t have a certificate already, you can create a self-signed certificate [using makecert](http://www.virtues.it/2015/08/howto-create-selfsigned-certificates-with-makecert/)

+1. Run this command to generate a self signed certificate:

-1.  makecert -r -pe -n "CN=yourappname.yourtenant.onmicrosoft.com" -a sha256 -sky
-    signature -len 2048 -e 12/21/2018 -sr CurrentUser -ss My YourAppNameSamlCert.cer
+       makecert -r -pe -n "CN=yourappname.yourtenant.onmicrosoft.com" -a sha256 -sky signature -len 2048 -e 12/21/2018 -sr CurrentUser -ss My YourAppNameSamlCert.cer

-2. Go to cert store “Manage User Certificates” &gt; Current User &gt; Personal &gt; Certificates &gt;
+2. Go to the certificate store > Manage User Certificates &gt; Current User &gt; Personal &gt; Certificates &gt;
     yourappname.yourtenant.onmicrosoft.com

-3. Right click &gt; All Tasks &gt; Export
+3. Right click the certificate &gt; All Tasks &gt; Export

-4. Yes, export the private key
+4. Select Yes, export the private key

-5. Defaults (PFX and first checkbox)
+5. Select the defaults for Export File Format

+6. Provide a password for the certificate

 ### 2.2 Upload the certificate

-Whether you have a valid certificate issued by certificate authority, or self-sign certificate, you need to upload the cert to Azure AD B2C policy keys.
+Whether you have a valid certificate issued by certificate authority, or a self-signed certificate, you need to upload the certificate to the Azure AD B2C Policy Keys area.
 To do so:

 1. Go to your Azure AD B2C tenant.
 Click **Settings > Identity Experience Framework > Policy Keys**.